Easy Ways To Increase Your Email List (And How I Gained 18,000 Subscribers in 7 Months…) Step by Step!

 You can see mine by glancing to the right side of your screen.
 See that giant “Subscribe to get our free money saving workbook?”
 That’s an ad for a free product, my opt-in freebie for my budgeting list.
 You can design your own and upload it to your sidebar as a photo and then link it to your email provider.

-I had mine designed by a web designer so she embedded the email form directly into it.
+I had mine designed by a web designer so she embedded the email from directly into it.
 It cost me $15 and was well worth the money spent!

 Heads up: You need to be self-hosted on WordPress in order to do this (which you should be anyway if you want to earn money from blogging), you can learn more about that here.
 You can get hosting for as little as $3.95/month through this link.